Skin Cancer Before & After Photos

 What is Mohs Reconstruction?

-The Mohs surgical procedure is currently the most effective way to treat most common types of skin cancers, such as basal cell carcinomas, or BCCs, and squamous cell carcinomas, or SCCs.
+The Mohs surgical procedure is currently the most effective way to treat the most common types of skin cancers, such as basal cell carcinomas, or BCCs, and squamous cell carcinomas, or SCCs.

 Skin Cancer Reconstruction Good Candidates